 - Owners of Raymarine multi-function displays with software updated to LightHouse II version 17 (May 2016) and of Axiom & Axiom PRO models using LightHouse III v3.2 or newer, can view SonarChart Live directly on their plotter screen.
 Sonar logs are automatically saved to the Navionics card and can be uploaded via Plotter Sync. - Owners of Dragonfly 4, 5 and 7 PRO and Wi-Fish should instead use the SonarChart™ Live feature within the Boating app.
 Both provide CHIRP DownVision sonar technology in split-screen, while the Dragonfly PRO also has a fishfinder view.
 Sonar logs will automatically upload from the Boating app to Navionics servers the next time you connect to the internet from your mobile via Wi-Fi network or 3G/4G.
 Raymarine models can also display SonarChart Live on a mobile device using Sonar Server by Digital Yacht.

 Sonar log recording and uploading will contribute to enhanced SonarChart™ which you can download after about one week.
 Learn more about SonarChart™ and how to record sonar logs on your plotter.
-You may check your logs processing status and see them on the map.
 The new SonarChart™ resulting from your and others’ sonar logs, checked and interpolated with existing Navionics data, will be available after about one week to the whole community on plotter, mobile and PC.

 How to Download updated charts Your Navionics plotter card and the Navionics+ on your Boating app must cover the same region.
 Active subscriptions are required on both the plotter card and the app.
 You can even activate your newly purchased Navionics plotter card with the app.
 Go to device Settings > Wi-Fi and connect to your Raymarine plotter network.
 At the very first access, you will be prompted to verify your subscription, which requires an internet connection.